Select your language

 Comparison between CHR-1, CHR-2 and CHR-3

-Figure 4 – Overlap between people who declared one (or several) chronic disease(s) and people who were entitled to the RIZIV - INAMI ‘illness condition’ status (2018) HSPA en Venn
+Figure – Overlap between people who declared one (or several) chronic disease(s) and people who were entitled to the RIZIV - INAMI ‘illness condition’ status (2018) HSPA en Venn

 Perceived quality of life (QOL-1)

-• In 2018, the average score of health-related quality of life was 0.843, which represents a decrease of 0.018 in health-related quality of life compared to 2013 (0.861).
-This decrease was observed in all regions of Belgium, but it was strongest in Wallonia.
+• In 2018, the average score for health-related quality of life was 0.843 – a decrease of 0.018 compared to 2013 (0.861).
+This trend was observed in all regions of Belgium, but it was strongest in Wallonia.

-Link to technical datasheet and detailed results
+Link to the technical sheet and detailed results

-Table 2 – Results of the indicators of financial accessibility and equity, by chronic illness status and self-reported chronic condition
+Table – Results of the indicators of financial accessibility and equity, by chronic illness status and self-reported chronic condition

 Statut Score BE Year Fla Wal Bru Source UE15